Michelle Dean

-Michelle Dean (born 1979) is a journalist and critic from Canada.
+Michelle Dean (born 1979) is an author and freelance journalist and critic from Canada.

+Early life and education

-She received a B.A. in history from McGill University in 2002 and a law degree in 2005.
+Dean received a bachelor of arts degree in history from McGill University in 2002 and a law degree in 2005.
 She worked at White & Case from 2005 to 2010.
 She received a master's degree in Law from the University of Toronto in 2011.

-She currently lives and works in the United States.
+Career

-Dean was honored in 2016 with the National Book Critics' Circle's Nona Balakian Citation for Excellence in Reviewing.
-Her work has appeared in The New Yorker, The New Republic, The New York Times Magazine, and Elle.
+Her work has appeared in The New Yorker, The New Republic, The New York Times Magazine, Elle and Literary Review Canada.
 Her first book, Sharp: The Women Who Made an Art of Having an Opinion, was published by Grove Atlantic in 2018.

 She is also the co-creator and executive producer of the Hulu series The Act.
 The show was based on Dean's reporting.

+Awards

+Dean was honored in 2016 with the National Book Critics Circle's Nona Balakian Citation for Excellence in Reviewing.

+Personal life

+She currently lives and works in Los Angeles.